-One growth area for 3D graphics in recent years has been to create exciting visuals for live performances.
+One growth area for 3D graphics in recent years is creating exciting visuals for live performances.
 If you'd like to check out how the 3D animation software Cinema 4D is being used here, come along to Splice Festival, being held in London on May 10-13, 2018.

 Known for being artist-friendly and having an intuitive interface, Cinema 4D is a popular choice for this type of work.
 Want exciting 3D visuals that synch perfectly to the music?
 That's what Cinema 4D's Sound Effector was born to do!